Regular colored graphs of positive degree: Introduction

 \subsubsection{Our results.}

-Our main result is a structural analysis of rooted colored graphs of fixed degree, which yield on the one hand an exact and an asymptotic enumerations of these graphs, and on the other hand to the construction of the double scaling limit of colored tensor models.
+Our main result is a structural analysis of rooted colored graphs of fixed degree, which yields on the one hand an exact and an asymptotic enumeration of these graphs, and on the other hand leads to the construction of the double scaling limit of colored tensor models.

-The structural analysis we perform relies on the reduction of colored graphs via a precise algorithm to some terminal forms of the same degree, which we call \emph{schemes}, such that the number of schemes of a given degree is finite and the number of graphs sharing a scheme is exponentially bounded.
-More precisely we show \begin{theorem} For any fixed dimension $D\geq3$ and degree $\delta\geq1$, there exist a finite set $\mathcal{S}_{\delta}$ of schemes of degree $\delta$, families of polynomials $(P_s(t))_{s\in \mathcal{S}_{\delta}}$ and simple parameters $a,b:\mathcal{S}_{\delta}\to \mathbb{N}$ of the schemes such that the generating function of rooted colored graphs of degree $\delta$ with respect to the number of black vertices is
+The structural analysis we perform relies on the reduction of colored graphs via a precise algorithm to some terminal forms of the same degree, which we call \emph{reduced schemes}.
+The number of reduced schemes of a given degree is finite and the number of graphs sharing a scheme is exponentially bounded.
+More precisely we show: \begin{theorem} For any fixed dimension $D\geq3$ and degree $\delta\geq 0$, there exist a finite set $\tilde {\cal S}^0_{\delta}$ of reduced schemes of degree $\delta$ and root edge of color $0$, and triples $( P_{\tilde S}(u), {\bf U}_{\tilde S}, {\bf B}_{\tilde S} )_{ \tilde S\in \tilde {\cal S}^0_{\delta} }$ consisting in a monomial and two integer parameters associated to the schemes such that the generating function of colored graphs of degree $\delta$ rooted at an edge of color $0$ with respect to the number of black vertices is: